Adman/school/compilers/alang/README.md

     - `<ZNAK> == <ZNAK>` returns `BOOL` (equals)
     - `<ZNAK> != <ZNAK>` returns `BOOL` (does not equal)

-In terms of priority, multiplication and division are of higher priority than addition and difference.
+In terms of priority, multiplication, division and modulo are of higher priority than addition and difference.
 Also, `AND` is of higher priority than `OR`.
 It's better to use braces to make sure that operations will be executed in order you expect i.e. `(a + b) * c` means that `a` is added to `b` and